$60 Million AT&T Settlement - Data Throttling

 How Do I File a Claim?

-To file a claim, eligible former AT&T customers can submit a form online (located at the bottom of this page) or through the Federal Trade Commission's (the FTC) website, or by contacting the Claims Administrator by phone at 877-654-1982 or email at info@ATTDataThrottling.com.
-The deadline to submit a claim is May 18, 2023.
+To file a claim, eligible former AT&T customers can submit a form online (located at the bottom of this page) or through the Federal Trade Commission's (the FTC) website, or by contacting the Claims Administrator by phone at 877-654-1982 or email at [email protected].
+The deadline to submit was claim was on May 18, 2023.

 Class Action Settlement History with AT&T